-Interest expense consists primarily of interest incurred on our outstanding indebtedness and non-cash interest related to the amortization of debt discount associated with our various debt agreements, and for the nine months ended September 30, 2014, includes interest expense resulting from a beneficial conversion feature related to our convertible notes issued in 2013 as the notes were converted into shares of our Series C convertible preferred stock in May 2014.
+Interest expense consists primarily of interest incurred on our outstanding indebtedness and non-cash interest related to the amortization of debt discount associated with our various debt agreements.
+The convertible notes issued in 2013 were converted into shares of our Series C convertible preferred stock in May 2014.